stellar/hackathon-get-started/README.md

 # 🛠️ Build on Stellar

-We recently sponsored a hackathon in New York!
-Find the winners of the HackNYU 2020 Stellar track [here](https://hacknyu-2020.devpost.com/submissions/search?utf8=%E2%9C%93&prize_filter%5Bprizes%5D%5B%5D=35771).

 Have questions?
 Find [Tyler](https://keybase.io/tyvdh) or [Kolten](https://keybase.io/kolten) on Keybase.
 You can also join the [Stellar Keybase team](https://keybase.io/team/stellar.public) to bounce your ideas off of the community.

 ## Get Started